mananp-2730/BridgeBuild-AI-PM-Tool/README.md

 ## The Problem: The "Translation Gap"
 In B2B software agencies, the biggest point of failure is department handoffs:
-1. Sales promises features without realizing technical complexity, deal-breakers, or asking the right business questions.
+1. **Sales** promises features without realizing technical complexity, deal-breakers, or asking the right business questions.
-2. Product Managers spend hours manually translating vague sales transcripts into structured Agile epics.
+2. **Product Managers** spend hours manually translating vague sales transcripts into structured Agile epics.
-3. Designers get vague "vibes" instead of structured user journeys and component lists.
+3. **Designers** get vague "vibes" instead of structured user journeys and component lists.
-4. Engineers receive unstructured requirements, leading to scope creep, missed deadlines, and messy database schemas.
+4. **Engineers** receive unstructured requirements, leading to scope creep, missed deadlines, and messy database schemas.
+5. **Marketing** struggles to extract actual customer benefits from highly technical engineering documentation.

 ## The Solution: The BridgeBuild OS
 BridgeBuild AI acts as an intelligent, continuous feasibility pipeline.
 A single AI engine shape-shifts its personality, logic, and UI based on the user's secure department role (managed via Supabase RBAC).